microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 ### Samples

-In Field Notes, the sample (TODO Biosample in Submission Portal vs Sample here?) metadata interface consists of a form like structure where metadata is entered individually, unlike the grid format of the Submission Portal.
+In Field Notes, the sample metadata interface consists of a form like structure where metadata is entered individually, unlike the grid format of the Submission Portal.

 Required metadata is marked with a ⚠️ symbol.
 Though, these fields can be left empty and the sample will still be saved.
 Once a sample has been started, you can return to the Study page via the ← button in the upper left.
 Your new sample will now appear at the bottom of your screen.